Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 White Bus to High Bridge

-The Red Bus wasn’t running this year due to the outbreak, so Stehekin Valley Ranch offered transportation services.
+The Red Bus wasn’t running this year due to the outbreak, so Stehekin Valley Ranch offered transport services.
 We shared the bus with two other parties.
-One was a group of four climbers on their way to climbing Goode Mountain and Storm King.
+One was a group of four climbers on their way to climb Goode Mountain and Storm King.

-Soon, we all got off the bus at the endpoint at High Bridge after an 11-mile ride up the valley.
-Then we took a lunch break before continuing.
+Soon, we exited the bus at High Bridge, the end of the road, after an 11-mile ride up the valley.
+Then, we took a break before continuing.
 Patrick was eager to get going, so we made a last-minute gear check before going south on PCT.

 Stehekin dock